TEAPP-team/Backend/README.md

 #### Get All Teahouses Data

-Returns a json collection of data for all teahouses
+Returns a json collection of data for all teahouses.

 ##### Endpoint